fromzeroedu/from-flask-to-quart-course/manuscript/4_A_Quart_Database_Counter.md

 http://localhost:5001/app-settings
 ```

-You should see a page showing "Home: Hello World!" along with your Dynaconf environment settings and DB_HOST.
+If all went well, you will see a page showing "Home: Hello World!" along with your Dynaconf environment setting and DB_HOST.
 The DB_HOST should show "db" since we're running in the Docker environment.

 Congratulations!
 You've just built a solid foundation for a modern, async Python web application.
 We've set up a proper project structure using Poetry for dependency management, implemented configuration management with Dynaconf that adapts to different environments, and created a modular application using Blueprints.

 In the next module, we'll build upon this foundation by adding database migrations.
 This will allow us to version control our database schema and make it easy to make changes to our database structure as our application evolves.
 Get ready to explore the powerful combination of Quart and database management!

+## Linting and Debugging with VSCode <!-- 4.x -->